lllyasviel/Fooocus/docker.md

 ### Environments

-You can change 'config.txt' parameters by using environments.
+You can change `config.txt` parameters by using environment variables.
-**The priority of using the environments is higher than the values defined in 'config.txt'.
-And they will be saved to the 'config_modification_tuorial.txt'**
+**The priority of using the environments is higher than the values defined in `config.txt`, and they will be saved to the `config_modification_tutorial.txt`**

 Docker specified environments are there.
 They are used by 'entrypoint.sh'
 |Environment|Details|